sevonj/titomachine/README.md

 My programs were too much for [Titokone](https://github.com/titokone/titokone), so I made my own.

 > [!WARNING]
-> This application is work in progress, and he codebase is currently undergoing major renovation.
+> This application is work in progress, and he codebase is currently ~~undergoing major renovation~~ left to rot.
 > The latest release build is heavily outdated.

 ![image](doc/screenshot.png)